-It is a chemical produced in the brain that causes the kidneys to release less water, decreasing the amount of urine produced.
+It is a chemical produced in the brain that causes the kidneys to release less water, decreasing the amount of urine paid.

-Too little ADH in your blood can be caused by binge drinking or low blood serum osmolality, which is the concentration of particles in your blood.
+Too little ADH in your blood can be caused by binge drinking or low blood serum osmolality, the concentration of particles in your blood.

 A rare water metabolism disorder called central diabetes insipidus is sometimes the cause of ADH deficiency.
-This disease is characterized by a reduction in hormone production by the hypothalamus or by the release of antidiuretic hormone from the pituitary gland.
+This disease is characterized by a reduction in hormone production by the hypothalamus or by releasing antidiuretic hormone from the pituitary gland.

-Common symptoms include: polyura (excessive urination) and polydipsia (extreme or exaggerated thirst).
+Common symptoms include polyuria (excessive urination) and polydipsia (extreme or exaggerated thirst).

 People with central diabetes insipidus are often tired as their frequent urges to urinate interrupt their sleep.
 Your urine is clear, odorless, and has an abnormally low concentration of particles.

 Central diabetes insipidus can lead to severe dehydration if left untreated.
-This disorder is not related to the more common diabetes, which affects the level of the hormone insulin in the blood.
+This disorder is not related to the more common diabetes, which affects the hormone insulin level in the blood.

-When there is an elevated level of antidiuretic hormone in the blood, the cause may be the syndrome of inappropriate ADH (SIADH).
-If the condition is acute, it may present: nausea / vomiting and headaches.
-In very serious cases, seizures and even coma can occur.
+When there is an elevated antidiuretic hormone level in the blood, the cause may be the syndrome of inappropriate ADH (SIADH).
+If the condition is acute, it may present nausea/vomiting and headaches.
+In severe cases, seizures and even coma can occur.

 Increased ADH is associated with: